 There was her PhotoShop mania.
 There was Skillet.
 There was passion (hers) about Christianity.
 There was her railing against the grading system after a jaunt to the re-evaluation cells.
 There was her irritation when my dupatta stayed on my shoulders while hers didn’t.
 There was the scent of her Garnier shampoo, and the scent of my ayurvedic oils.
 There was laundry hung on the clotheslines, stifling the ventilation even more.
 There was her dressing up and me offering mostly silly judgements.
 There were often frank and hopeful conversations during nights, of the past and of the future, of sex and of family, and of each other.
 There was encouragement.
 I think I write better today because she encouraged me to write while I was with her.
 She was quiet when I wrote, and often seemed to know intuitively when to let me be.
 I was never afraid of having my thoughts broken and my writing flow broken.

 She knew intuitively (I don’t know how) when to let me be, and when to push me for answers.
 In that, she remains unparalleled.

-There was DSP.
+There was DSP and Wittgenstein.
 There were endless nights of patience while I worked on my DSP problem sets.
-The hyacinth, I remember, saw a photograph my room-mate had once taken of me while I had been doing my DSP.
+The hyacinth, I remember, saw a photograph my room-mate had once taken of me while I had been doing my Spinoza.
 The hyacinth had said it was the most focused she had seen me, and that I must really trust my room-mate to be so engrossed and lost to the world.
 I did trust.
 Sometimes, coming back to her in the evening was the best event of the day.

 That small cell was the smallest living space I have lived in, but it was the safest too, I think, because I could just be.